CMT Music Awards 2020 Winners: The Complete List - E! Online

 Jason Aldean - "Got What I Got"

-Luke Bryan - "One Margarita"
+WINNER: Luke Bryan - "One Margarita"

 Luke Combs - "Even Though I'm Leaving"